uwx/declarative-zeronet-protocol-crx/README.md

 1. Download the extension ```git clone https://github.com/goldenratio/zeronet-protocol-crx.git ```
 2. Visit chrome://extensions in your browser
 3. Ensure that the Developer Mode checkbox in the top right-hand corner is checked.
-4. Click Load unpacked extension… to pop up a file-selection dialog.
+4. Click 'Load unpacked extension…' to pop up a file-selection dialog.
 5. Navigate to the directory in which your extension files live, and select it.